entiendoNull/expo-modules-london-2025-workshop/module-2.md

 #### 2.2 Initialize the `AudioManager`

 Add a property to hold a reference to the `AudioManager`.
-This should be declared outside of your `ModuleDefinition` as a private class property.
+This should be declared on the `Module` as a private class property.

 ```diff
 class ExpoAudioRouteModule : Module() {